Royal Canadian Mounted Police: Contemporary culture

-In the 2021 IMDBtv series Leverage Redemption it is revealed characters Elliot Spencer, Sophie Devereaux, Parker and Breanna Casey will not do jobs in Canada because of the RCMP, who want them for various crimes.
-The four claim the RCMP is the most dangerous police service in the world, will put you down politely and never forget a face, and that Mounties hate being called "Dudley Do-Right."

-Merchandise and trademark
+Merchandise and trademarks

-There are products and merchandise that are made in the image of the RCMP, like Mounties statues or hats.
+There are products and merchandise that are made in the image of the RCMP, like Mountie statues or hats.
 Before 1995, the RCMP had little control over these products.

-The Royal Canadian Mounted Police received an international licence on April 1, 1995, requiring those who use the RCMP to pay a licensing fee.
-Proceeds from the fees are used for community awareness programmes.
+The Royal Canadian Mounted Police received an international license on April 1, 1995, requiring those who use the RCMP to pay a licensing fee.
+Proceeds from the fees are used for community awareness programs.
 Those that do not pay the licensing fee are legally unable to use the name of the RCMP or their correct uniforms, though a film such as Canadian Bacon used the name "Royal Mounted Canadian Police" and the character in the Dudley Do-Right film did not wear accurate insignia.

-Through a Master Licensing Agreement (MLA) with the RCMP, the RCMP Foundation is responsible for managing the commercial use of the RCMP name, image, and protected marks.
+Through a master licensing agreement (MLA) with the RCMP, the RCMP Foundation is responsible for managing the commercial use of the RCMP name, image, and protected marks.
 The foundation issues selected companies a royalty-based agreement allowing them to produce and market high-quality official RCMP merchandise.
 Walt Disney Co.
-(Canada) Ltd. was contracted to aid in the initial set up of the licensing program but Disney never owned or controlled any of the RCMP's protected marks.
+(Canada) Ltd. was contracted to aid in the initial set up of the licensing program, but Disney never owned or controlled any of the RCMP's protected marks.
 Following the expiration of the Disney contract in 2000, all responsibilities and activities were taken over by the executive director and his staff, reporting to the foundation president and board of directors.
 In 2007, through a decree signed by Commissioner Beverley Busson, the operating name was changed to the "Royal Canadian Mounted Police Foundation".

-Public relations programs
+Public relations program

-RCMP community relationship building programs include the Musical Ride.
+RCMP community relationship-building programs include the Musical Ride.
 The Musical Ride is an equestrian showcase of RCMP riders, that performs across Canada each year from May to October.
 The RCMP Sunset Ceremony (Cérémonie du crépuscule) has taken place every summer since 1989 at the Musical Ride Centre in Ottawa, with it in recent years featuring the Ottawa Police Service Pipe Band and the Governor General's Foot Guards Band.
 The RCMP National Ceremonial Troop is a unit that serves as dismounted version of the Musical Ride as well as a drill team.
-Individual divisions also have their own ceremonial troops.
+Individual divisions also have their ceremonial troops.

-The RCMP Heritage Centre is a multi-million dollar museum designed by Arthur Erickson that opened May 2007 in Regina, Saskatchewan, at the RCMP Academy, Depot Division.
+The RCMP Heritage Centre is a multi-million-dollar museum designed by Arthur Erickson that opened in May 2007 in Regina, Saskatchewan, at the RCMP Academy, Depot Division.
 It replaced the old RCMP museum and is designed to celebrate the role of the service in Canada's history.